 This leads us to our next question.

-Is Insanity A Relative Concept?
+Is Insanity a Relative Concept?

 In fact, the definition of "insane" varies a great deal depending on who you ask.
-There are several definitions, including a popular and often-quoted one that is frequently misattributed to Albert Einstein or Mark Twain: "The definition of insanity is doing the same thing over and over and expecting different results."
+There are several definitions, including a popular and oft-quoted one that is frequently misattributed to Albert Einstein or Mark Twain: "The definition of insane is doing the same thing over and over and expecting different results."
 In fact, no one knows who said this.

 "We do not have to visit a madhouse to find disordered minds; our planet is the mental institution of the universe."